This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-With its reef flat covered with seagrass and its stunning reef drop off full of coral, Wakatobi Resort’s house reef is a world-class snorkeling spot.
-Here, at the heart of Wakatobi National Park, snorkelers will discover coral gardens with vibrant marine life, including angelfish, sea turtles, Maori wrasse, anemonefish, sea snakes, and around 200 easy-to-spot colorful reef fish species.
+With its reef flat covered with seagrass and its stunning reef drop-off full of coral, Wakatobi Resort’s house reef is a world-class snorkeling spot.
+Here, in the heart of Wakatobi National Park, snorkelers will discover coral gardens filled with vibrant marine life, including angelfish, sea turtles, Maori wrasse, anemonefish, sea snakes, and about 200 easy-to-spot colorful reef fish species.

 Snorkelers at Wakatobi Resort's house reef